 He then kisses her forehead.

-Celia: She makes an effort to hide the concealer before he can grab it, but he is faster than her, or knows her tricks, and it, too, is swept away.
+Celia: She makes an effort to hide the concealer before he can grab it.
+But he is faster than her, or knows her tricks, and it, too, gets swept away.
 Tears roll down her cheeks, and her father ignores her pleas.

 “I hate you!” she screams at him, red-eyed and snotty.

 GM: Her dad isn’t faster, but he is stronger.
-He calmly pries it out of her grasp and drops it into the trash bag too with an audible tiny thump.
+He pries it out of her grasp and drops it into the trash bag too with a tiny thump.